 Common causes of slow internet

-Several factors can contribute to slow internet speeds.
-Here are the most common ones:
+Several factors can contribute to slow internet speeds, although sometimes you may be experiencing an outage.
+Here are the most common causes of slow connection speeds::

 Network congestion